jshuadvd/LongRoPE/README.md

 The method is applied to LLaMA2 and Mistral.
 Experiments across various tasks demonstrate LongRoPE's effectiveness in maintaining performance from 4k to 2048k context lengths.

+## Note: This repository is a work in progress and is not yet ready for production use.
+Please refer to the paper for more details.

 ### Potential implementations:
 - Enable in-context learning with more examples to boost LLM reasoning
 - Build LLM agents that leverage longer context for tasks like dialog and question answering